rarimo/identity-relayer-svc/README.md

 The Relayer service as a part of Rarimo cross-chain system designed to finalize transferring flow by submitting final transaction to the target chain.

-With the identity Relayer you will be able to fetch information from Rarimo chain about new signatures for `IDENTITY_DEFAULT_TRANSFER` and `IDENTITY_GIST_TRANSFER` operations.
-When the signature has been provided, relayer will create the EVM transaction to the configured smart contract with given signature, merkle path and state/gist information.
+The goal of identity relayer is to observe and fetch information about new signatures for `IDENTITY_STATE_TRANSFER` and `IDENTITY_GIST_TRANSFER` operations and after submit the state transit transactions to configured EVM chain by request.

 For more information about how the PolygonID identity transfer works
 visit: [rarimo-core docs](https://rarimo.github.io/rarimo-core/docs/common/bridging/002-identity.html).